ryyst/since/README.md

     <to>      End time or date, for custom range.
 Default is current datetime.

 SUBCOMMANDS:
-    years      Print the output in years
-    months     Print the output in months (approx) weeks      Print the output in weeks (approx) days       Print the output in days
+    years      Print the output in years (approx) months     Print the output in months (approx) weeks      Print the output in weeks (approx) days       Print the output in days